 Tip: As with most things exercise-related, your mindset is key.
 When you get your early exercise, you can feel good afterwards.

-Because you recently exercised, you will also be more likely to stick to your dietary guidelines.
-The early exercise seems to help people stay motivated throughout the day to continue their fitness plans.
+Diet.
+Because you recently exercised, you will also be more likely to stick to your diet.
+The early exercise seems to help people stay motivated throughout the day.